 Well, that’s interesting, because it’s not just how many shots where tracked, but how many areas in how many shots where actually tracked.
 Sometimes some shots had 4 or 5 different tracking areas – all-in-all, around 70 areas/shots.

-mocha Pro was truly amazing!
+Mocha Pro was truly amazing!
 I can honestly say this project could have never been achievable without it.
 Since we could prep each area within a shot, tracking such loose camera work - especially on the Canon - was an amazing challenge.
 We encountered everything possible that should have caused the tracker to fail, however with some tender cuddles, I was able to nurse the tracker through some of the more challenging shots.
-Also the latest Shape export and tracking export works beautifully, which made the workflow between mocha Pro and After Effects seamless
+Also the latest Shape export and tracking export works beautifully, which made the workflow between Mocha Pro and After Effects seamless

-I didn’t just use mocha for the tracker, though there were a ton of shots that needed to be stabilised, rotoscoped and cleaned up – all of which was tackled a lot quicker in mocha Pro.
+I didn’t just use Mocha for the tracker, though there were a ton of shots that needed to be stabilized, rotoscoped and cleaned up – all of which was tackled a lot quicker in mocha Pro.
 Even the ability to render out some of the insertions was a true gem; take for example ether.
 It’s a very interesting effect that corner pinning in a 3rd party application can give (softening of imagery etc.).
 Also, where we found serious lens distortion, the lens collaboration tool really helped bed the artwork in beautifully without having to manually animate/warp the artwork each time.

 I truly believe most shots would have failed using conventional tracking techniques, however tracking the newspapers and magazines were very challenging.
 But what we found was, as long as you track from the right frame and animate and nurse the spline/tracking areas, you can always get very close and create a natural effect.
 Adjust track was also very helpful when I needed to correct some of the tracks.

-_IS: You’ve created some high end VFX shots with relatively inexpensive tools.
+You’ve created some high end VFX shots with relatively inexpensive tools.
 Is there anything worthwhile mentioning?

 With purse strings pulling ever tighter, and the ever expanding delivery platform opportunities (web, D,O,O,H Ipads, etc) out there, we really wanted to showcase that you can create high end VFX work without the costs of having to use the larger and more traditional hero suites.
 Our ability do VFX within a reasonable budget is something I feel really strongly about.
 As desktops keep getting stronger, more opportunities are now materialising – opportunities that used to be totally unobtainable.

-IS: The Operators has an interesting take on visual effects, coming from the print and advertising worlds.
-Tell us about it!_
+The Operators has an interesting take on visual effects, coming from the print and advertising worlds.
+Tell us about it!

 We are finding that, increasingly in the commercial field, photography is evolving from a static print-based medium to incorporate motion and become animated stills.
 It is with the convergence of these disciplines that we are focusing on the ability to facilitate still-to-motion campaigns, or what we’ve branded, ‘Image Motion.’
 We try to offer a cost effective new medium which combines the delivery of both print and digital campaigns.
 For every still brief we work on, we can employ static and moving components to create a complimentary motion campaign for digital billboards, viral advertising and ISO.
 We feel that our Image Motion product pushes the boundaries of the digital medium and broadens the scope of the photographic / static output.

-mocha Pro is a must have tool in your arsenal!
-Budgets are tighter and VFX expectations are at an all time high, somocha can and will be the only cost effective solution to deliver highend imagery on time and on budget.
+Mocha Pro is a must have tool in your arsenal!
+Budgets are tighter and VFX expectations are at an all time high, so Mocha can and will be the only cost effective solution to deliver highend imagery on time and on budget.